 Student Accessibility Residence Hall Accommodations

-There is more information on the requirement for freshmen and sophomores to live on campus, including requests for approval to live off campus.
+For more information on the requirements for freshman and sophomores to live on campus, including requests for approval to live off campus, please reference our Residence Life housing requirements.
 Additional information may be found in the Student Handbook.
 Exceptions to the requirement to live on campus on the basis of a disability are granted only if the student’s needs cannot be accommodated in one of the on-campus residence halls.

 Please note that Student Accessibility Services is unable to approve requests for single rooms based on a student’s desire to have a quiet, undisturbed place to study.
 By virtue of the shared facilities, resources, and number of people living in the residence halls, a single room does not provide for such quiet, distraction-free space to any appreciable degree beyond living in a standard double room.
 Students who desire a quiet, undisturbed place to study are encouraged to visit Welder Library during hours of operation.
 However, if the student has extenuating circumstances that are disability-related he or she should apply for services